GLIDDON, William John

 |New Zealand Memorials||On Memorial wall, Timaru; Timaru South School Memorial; Pleasant Point School Memorial|

 William John Gliddon was born on 14 February 1891 at Timaru, the youngest son of James and Rachel (née Agnew) Gliddon, of Harper Street, Timaru.
 He was educated at the Timaru South School and the Pleasant Point School after the family moved in 1901.
-Sergeant W. Gliddon was remembered at the 5 July 1915 meeting of the Timaru South School Committee when a Roll of Honour board was unveiled, to remind boys and girls “of the brave young men who had belonged to the school, and of their self-sacrificing devotion to the cause of honour and freedom.”
+Sergeant W. Gliddon was remembered at the 5 July 1915 meeting of the Timaru South School Committee, when a Roll of Honour board was unveiled, to remind boys and girls “of the brave young men who had belonged to the school, and of their self-sacrificing devotion to the cause of honour and freedom.”

 It was at Pleasant Point that he played for the local football team in his youth.
-In 1909 he was one of the company of Pleasant Point amateurs who gave their first concert and adopted the nickname "The Cats" (the initial letters of the Canterbury Amateur Theatrical Society).
+And in 1909 he was one of the company of Pleasant Point amateurs who gave their first concert and adopted the nickname “The Cats” (the initial letters of the Canterbury Amateur Theatrical Society).
 The company was congratulated on having such promising talent and attracted about 200 people to their very successful performance.

 By 1911 William had moved to Dunedin where he worked firstly for a grocer at Caversham and then as a commercial traveller.
 In May 1911 he incurred a fine for leaving a horse unattended in George Street.